martinflemingdev/MathProblemGenerator/README.md

 # MathProblemGenerator
+## Wrote JavaScript to:
+* Dynamically hide HTML elements.
-Wrote JavaScript to dynamically hide HTML elements, generate math problems using user picked operands, and display score for a 10 question quiz.
+* Generate math problems using user picked operands.
+* Display updated problem number and score for a 10 question quiz.
+* Reload the page to pick new operands